 Emma Judson - Head Training & Behaviour Consultant

-Emma has a wealth of knowledge around all aspects of dog behaviour and training, with experience spanning nearly 20 years.
+Emma has a wealth of knowledge around all aspects of dog behaviour and training, with experience spanning over 20 years.

-Emma is a member of the Pet Professional Guild and the Professional Assocation of Canine Trainers, an ABTC member organisation.
-She currently holds the PACT-KSA 1 - 1 accreditation.
+Emma is a member of the Pet Professional Guild and a non-practicing member of the Professional Assocation of Canine Trainers, an ABTC member organisation.
+She previously held the PACT-KSA 1 - 1 accreditation.